apache/spark/docs/structured-streaming-programming-guide.md

 For example, sorting on the input stream is not supported, as it requires keeping track of all the data received in the stream.
 This is therefore fundamentally hard to execute efficiently.

-### Limitation of global watermark

-In Append mode, if a stateful operation emits rows older than current watermark plus allowed late record delay, they will be "late rows" in downstream stateful operations (as Spark uses global watermark).
-Note that these rows may be discarded.
-This is a limitation of a global watermark, and it could potentially cause a correctness issue.

-Spark will check the logical plan of query and log a warning when Spark detects such a pattern.

-Any of the stateful operation(s) after any of below stateful operations can have this issue:

-* streaming aggregation in Append mode
-* stream-stream outer join
-* `mapGroupsWithState` and `flatMapGroupsWithState` in Append mode (depending on the implementation of the state function)

-As Spark cannot check the state function of `mapGroupsWithState`/`flatMapGroupsWithState`, Spark assumes that the state function emits late rows if the operator uses Append mode.

-Spark provides two ways to check the number of late rows on stateful operators which would help you identify the issue:

-1. On Spark UI: check the metrics in stateful operator nodes in query execution details page in SQL tab
-2. On Streaming Query Listener: check "numRowsDroppedByWatermark" in "stateOperators" in QueryProcessEvent.

-Please note that "numRowsDroppedByWatermark" represents the number of "dropped" rows by watermark, which is not always same as the count of "late input rows" for the operator.
-It depends on the implementation of the operator - e.g. streaming aggregation does pre-aggregate input rows and checks the late inputs against pre-aggregated inputs, hence the number is not same as the number of original input rows.
-You'd like to just check the fact whether the value is zero or non-zero.

-There's a known workaround: split your streaming query into multiple queries per stateful operator, and ensure end-to-end exactly once per query.
-Ensuring end-to-end exactly once for the last query is optional.

 ### State Store